What is High, Medium, and Low Voltage? NEC Definitions

 What is the main difference between a 208v vs 240v supply?

-The primary difference lies in the source transformer configuration.
-A 208V supply is most often derived from a three-phase, four-wire Wye-connected system, where the voltage between any two-phase conductors is 208V.
-A 240V supply typically comes from a single-phase, center-tapped transformer (providing 120/240V) or a three-phase, Delta-connected system.
+The primary difference lies in transformer configuration.
+A 208V supply is most often derived from a three-phase, four-wire Wye-connected system, where the voltage between any two phase conductors is 208V.
+A 240V supply typically comes from a single-phase, center-tapped transformer (providing 120/240V) or may be derived from a delta configuration for certain industrial services.
 This is a critical factor when selecting equipment with a specific air conditioner voltage or motor rating.

 Does the NEC have a single article for what is considered medium voltage?